Home insulation and boilers for free: here's how

 Wales, Scotland and Northern Ireland

-Wales, Scotland and Northern Ireland have similar schemes for free insulation and boiler upgrades, and in Northern eligible homes can also qualify for new heating systems.
+Wales, Scotland and Northern Ireland have similar schemes for free insulation and boiler upgrades, and in Northern Ireland eligible homes can also qualify for new heating systems.
 Check with each of the scheme providers for eligibility: